 Need to Know

 Marc Fosh restaurant is open Tuesday to Saturday for lunch and dinner.
 Marc is also the culinary consultant for the restaurant of sister hotel Pleta de Mar in Canyamel.
-We haven’t visited yet, but I’ll report back if we do.

 If you enjoy Marc’s style of Mediterranean cooking, look out for his cookbook on sale in the restaurant.